curv3d/curv/ideas/language/visual/Visual.md

 <https://martinfowler.com/bliki/ProjectionalEditing.html>
 * Curv programs are expressions.
 The source code for an expression is represented internally as an Abstract Syntax Tree, and then edited using a GUI based "projection" of the AST.
-These projections are called Editors.
+This GUI is called an Editor.
 * An expression is evaluated to construct a value.
 In general, each Editor will need a corresponding Viewer to display the results of running the program during live coding.
 In some cases, the Editor and Viewer might be combined into a single UI.

 The Visual Curv GUI supports multiple Editors.
-Although some editors are universal (they can edit any expression), most editors are domain specific and can only edit some expressions.
+* Although some editors are universal (they can edit any expression), most editors are domain specific and can only edit some expressions.

-Visual Curv supports multiple domain-specific sublanguages (DSLs) for specifying specific families of values, together with Editors for these DSLs.
+* Some editors are *code editors*, which means they can edit expressions containing non-constant free variables.
+All of the universal editors are code editors.
+* Most editors are *value editors*, which means that they are restricted to editing constant expressions.
+For example, a colour editor, if it always displays a colour swatch for the colour you are editing, is necessarily a value editor.

+The set of expressions that can be edited by a domain specific editor is called a Domain Specific Language (DSL).
+A DSL will have an associated grammar that generates all of the expressions that the editor is capable of editing.
+For example, a simple RGB colour editor might be restricted to expressions like `sRGB[r,g,b]`, where the subexpressions `r`, `g` and `b` are literal constants.

 Here are some ideas for DSLs and their editors:
 * A noise editor.
 Maybe like the FastNoiseSIMD preview app: